 Fried Cheese Curds

-Fried Cheese Curds just like at your local state fair without the lines, dirt or crazy expensive prices.
-Forget plain old fried mozzarella sticks!
+Fried Cheese Curds taste just like the ones at your local state fair without the lines, dirt, or crazy expensive prices!
+SO GOOD!

-Appetizers, especially fried ones, are always the hit of the party or state fair and these cheese curds are no exception.
-We love to serve them along side Buffalo Chicken Tenders and Fried Pickles.
+Appetizers, especially fried ones, are always the hit of the party, or state fair.
+These Fried Cheese Curds are no exception!
+Serve them along side yummy Buffalo Chicken Tenders, classic Fried Pickles, or sweet Fried Ice Cream for an unforgettable summer snack time!

 Fried Cheese Curds aren’t just for the state fair anymore.
-I know most people don’t buy cheese curds at the grocery store as a general rule but if you’ve ever enjoyed fried cheese curds then you know how much better than mozzarella sticks they are.
+Most people don’t buy cheese curds at the grocery store as they are not easily found.
+But if you’ve ever enjoyed fried cheese curds then you know how much better than mozzarella sticks they are!

-• Let the curds sit at room temperature until they start to “sweat” a little before coating them in flour.
+• Step One: Let the curds sit at room temperature for around an hour (depending on the time of year) until they start to sweat a little before coating them in flour.
+Then, freeze them immediately for one hour to make them firm up to keep their shape during cooking.

-• Make a tempura like batter using flour, baking powder, salt and club soda.
+• Step Two: Make a tempura like batter using flour, baking powder, a half teaspoon salt, and bubbly club soda.

-• Cook them until golden brown and don’t pile them on top of each other or they’ll deflate and ooze cheese out.
+• Step Three: Cook them in your deep fryer if you have one, or in oil on the stove top until golden brown.
+Drain on a wire rack.
+Don’t drain on paper towels or they will become soggy.
+Don’t pile them on top of each other or they’ll deflate and ooze cheese out.

-What is the difference between cheese and cheese curds?
+What is the difference between regular cheese and cheese curds?

 When cheese is made it starts as pasteurized milk before rennet is added to firm the cheese before cooking.
 Once cooked pressure is added to create a firm cheese and expel any remaining whey.
 Cheese curds (if fresh they squeak!) are similar to cheese but they don’t go through the final pressing process.